Usuwana/Tinder-for-Movies/README.md

 # API

-This app uses movies and series from <a href=https://www.themoviedb.org/>The Movie Database</a> API.
-The liked movies and series in the app are stored using Firebase Firestore.
+This app uses movies and series from <a href=https://www.themoviedb.org/>The Movie Database</a> API./n The liked movies and series in the app are stored using Firebase Firestore.